 During the celebration of the birthday of Artemis, citizens of Ephesus intended to kill John because he wears black, rather than white.
 John threatened the mob to have his god kill them if their goddess can not make him die on the spot with her divine power.

 The crowd witnessed the miracles of John at the Temple of Artemis at Ephesus, begging John not to destroy them.
 Then John decided to use the power of God to break the altar of Artemis into many pieces, break the offerings and idols inside the Temple of Artemis at Ephesus, and collapse part of the structure itself.
-Upon seeing this destruction, the people of Ephesus immediately see the error of their faith and acknowledged the God of John as the only true god.
+Upon seeing this destruction, the people of Ephesus immediately see the error of their faith and acknowledge the God of John as the only true god.

 The Great Artemis of Ephesians